sebamora84/OptiMetro/README.md

 Executed from command line it can receive 4 parameters:

 -s  Name of the starting point.
-Default "A"
+Default "A".
 -e  Name of the ending point.
-Default "F"
+Default "F".
 -c  Transport type.
-Default any type
+Default any type.
 -p  Path of the configuration file.
-Default "StationMatrix.csv"
+Default "StationMatrix.csv".

 Example:
-OptiMetro.exe -s A -e F -c Green -p StationMatrix.csv
+OptiMetro.exe -s A -e F -c Green -p StationMatrix.csv.